Your adventure mapped

 - Vehicle permit – Payable at the Timbavati Gate.
 R 210.00 ONCE OFF

 How to get started?

 At Umlani Bushcamp, everything that is done is influenced by their commitment to responsible tourism.
 This means that they take great care to treat people and the environment with respect by actively minimizing the negative impact on the surroundings and making positive contributions wherever possible.

 When you stay here, you will be back to basics, with no electricity, making use of 100% solar power

 Stay 3 nights at Umlani Bush Camp

-Stay 3 x nights in one of the four double huts that comes with double beds, en-suite facilities including an open-air bush shower.
-Comfortably-fitted with white mosquito nets, crisp white linen and towels as well as with standard bathroom amenities, the huts also have bottled water (although the tap water is perfectly safe to drink) and insect repellent.
+Stay 3 x nights in one of the four double huts that come with double beds, en-suite facilities including an open-air bush shower.
+Comfortably fitted with white mosquito nets, crisp white linen, and towels as well as with standard bathroom amenities, the huts also have bottled water (although the tap water is perfectly safe to drink) and insect repellent.

-During the day you can go on short walks with the ranger after breakfast, or lounge in the hammocks around the swimming pool sipping your favourite drink.
+During the day you can go on short walks with the ranger after breakfast, or lounge in the hammocks around the swimming pool sipping your favorite drink.
 Alternatively, laze away the day in the spacious bush bar and deck overlooking the riverbed and watering hole.
-For exclusive tranquility there is a tree house about 2.5 kms from the camp overlooking a dam, where you can go for an hour or two with blankets and big comfortable pillows as well as a cooler box with drinks.
+For exclusive tranquility, there is a treehouse about 2.5 km from the camp overlooking a dam, where you can go for an hour or two with blankets and big comfortable pillows as well as a cooler box with drinks.

 The END OF THE ROAD….for now